Theorem of the Day

 Ron Knott's wonderful compendium of material on the Fibonacci Sequence and the Golden Section.

-Anonymous Tripod site: a very nicely presented compilation of Pascal's Triangle things.
+A very nicely presented compilation of Pascal's Triangle things.

 A useful collection of Fibonacci-related links (thanks to Dawn Shultz for this).